 For a small number of students who continue to display behaviours that are deemed complex and challenging, then individualised, function-based behaviour assessment and support plans and multi-agency collaboration may be provided to support the student.
-Examples may include referral to LEAP program or Tennyson or other alternate programs on offer.
+Examples may include referral to alternate programs on offer.
 This approach will seek to address the acute impact of barriers to learning and participation faced by students who are negotiating a number of complex personal issues.

-Students who require intensive teaching will be assigned an case manager at the school that will oversee the coordination of their program, communicate with stakeholders and directly consult with the student.
+Students who require intensive teaching will be assigned a case manager at the school that will oversee the coordination of their program, communicate with stakeholders and directly consult with the student.